ctrlShiftBryan/ba-tools.nvim/README.md

   - For tracked files: restores from HEAD
   - Cannot discard staged changes (unstage first with `s`)
   - Not available on category headers
+- `p` - Preview diff (opens diffview.nvim)
+  - Shows full diff of changes for the file
+  - Only works for modified files (not untracked files)
+  - Not available on category headers
 - `q`/`<Esc>` - Close menu

 **Bulk Operations:**